quantillinois/assessments/frontend-recruit-dashboard/README.md

 - Pulls live data (daily or asynchronous), potentially from database or some other method, and updates dashboard accordingly
 - Pull data from LinkedIn relevant to the person
 - Documentation to an API for your dashboard to show how to interact with, perferably a Python wrapper
+- Clean up data to be consistent and provide API endpoint from application to database

 ## **Grading**
 We will be looking at your project and grading it under these five criteria: